shacharmirkin/shacharmirkin.github.io/index.md

 # Shachar Mirkin's page

-I'm a Natural Language Processing researcher at [Digimind](https://www.digimind.com/fr/) Labs in Grenoble, France.
+I'm a Natural Language Processing researcher at [Lawgeex](https://www.lawgeex.com/), working remotely from France

 In 2012, I completed my PhD studies at the [NLP lab](https://u.cs.biu.ac.il/~nlp/) at Bar-Ilan University.
 My PhD thesis, in Natural Language Processing, addressed topics in textual entailment and was done under the instruction of [Prof. Ido Dagan](https://u.cs.biu.ac.il/~dagan/).

-Following graduation I worked as a postdoctoral researcher at Xerox Research in France and at the University of Grenoble, mostly on Statistical Machine Translation (SMT), and then in [Project Debater](https://www.research.ibm.com/artificial-intelligence/project-debater/) at IBM Research AI.
+Following graduation I worked as a postdoctoral researcher at Xerox Research in France and at the University of Grenoble, mostly on Statistical Machine Translation (SMT), and then in [Project Debater](https://www.research.ibm.com/artificial-intelligence/project-debater/) at IBM Research AI and at [Digimind](https://www.digimind.com/fr/) Labs in Grenoble.

 ---